Read time :

 Most useful content analytics reports for marketers

-Here are some concrete examples of reports we use at Heeet that will help you build your own analytics practice.
+Concrete report examples help you build your own analytics practice.

 Shows which content pieces touched leads before they became opportunities.
 Reveals hidden contributors that single-touch models miss entirely.